Democrats' clean energy plan would boost EVs, but steps back from Green New Deal

-Congressional Democrats unveiled a new clean energy action plan Tuesday that would emphasis electric cars, but it steps back from some aspects of the previous Green New Deal plan.
+Congressional Democrats unveiled a new clean energy action plan Tuesday that would emphasize electric cars, but it steps back from some aspects of the previous Green New Deal plan.

 Dubbed the Climate Crisis Action Plan, it includes a provision that would end sales of new internal-combustion passenger cars by 2035, and internal-combustion heavy duty trucks by 2040.
 It also calls for all electricity to be generated from renewable sources by 2040.

-to help meet these goals, the plan supports development and greater domestic manufacturing of green tech, including electric long-haul trucking, shipping, and aviation.
+To help meet these goals, the plan supports development and greater domestic manufacturing of green tech, including electric long-haul trucking, shipping, and aviation.
 It also calls for the buildup of electric vehicle "fueling" infrastructure.

 To support renewable energy, the plan calls for extending federal tax credits for wind and solar through 2025, according to The Washington Post, as well as research funding for clean energy technologies, including energy storage.